Local SEO and GEO for Small Business

 - Local keywords: Include your city and service in title tags, H1, and meta descriptions

-- Mobile-friendly: Google uses mobile-first indexing — your site must work on phones
+- Mobile-friendly: Google uses mobile-first indexing, so your site must work on phones

-- Page speed: Under 3 seconds load time (check with Foglift's free scan)
+- Page speed: Under 3 seconds load time (check with Foglift's free Technical Audit)

 Step 2: Add LocalBusiness Schema Markup